haileznabu/AI-TUTOR/API_KEY_SETUP.md

 ## Why do I need this?

-The AI Tutor app uses Google's Gemini AI to generate personalized learning content.
+The AI Tutor app uses **Google's Gemini 2.5 Flash** model to generate personalized learning content.
 You need an API key to enable this feature.

 ## Quick Setup (2 minutes)